Skiers on slopes

 • Things to do

-This picturesque alpine village is located just two-and-a-half hours away from Melbourne.
-It's smaller than Mt Buller (with seven lifts), but it still offers great downhill skiing, plus snow play areas for families.
-There are accommodation options that cater to all ages and budgets – from backpacker-style dorm beds perfect for solo shredders and budget private rooms to affordable family-friendly ski lodges, luxury private apartments, and chalets.
+This picturesque alpine village is smaller than other Victorian ski resorts, but it still offers great downhill skiing, plus snow play areas for families.
+There are accommodation options for all ages and budgets – from backpacker-style dorm beds perfect for solo shredders and budget private rooms to affordable family-friendly ski lodges, luxury private apartments, and chalets.
 Baw Baw offers an excellent selection of guided tours for all skill levels.
-Alternatively, try out laser tag or archery, fly fishing or glamping atop of the mountain.
+Alternatively, try out laser tag or archery, fly fishing or glamping atop the mountain.

 Recommended